 Field-hunting tip

-Look in hydrothermal veins in shales country — that is the host setting where stefanweissite typically forms.
+Look in hydrothermal veins in shales country, the host setting where stefanweissite typically forms.
 If you start seeing vauxite, paravauxite, wardite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.